blurrydev/iitm-notes/PDSA/Week 7.md

 9. Insert node `z` into the tree.
 10. Repeat steps 3 to 7 for all the characters.
 11. For each non-leaf node assign `0` to the left edge and `1` to the right edge.

+> To check if a Huffman encoding is correct, check if one of the encoding of an alphabet can be consumed totally by prefix of another.

 ![[Pasted image 20230314132135.png]]